sebnyberg/leetcode/done/p0100/p0123buyandsellstock3/README.md

 }
 ```

-Filling the first row is easy - the maximum possible value at day `i` is the difference between the current price and the minimum price before day `i`.
-Since the first possible day to trade is day 2, we start at `i=1`
+Filling the first row is easy - the maximum profit at day `i` is the difference between the current price and the minimum price before day `i`:

 ```go
 minVal := prices[0]